AnneLew/Lewerentz-etal_2021_Macrophytes-DDG/README.md

 ## Data source

-Raw data source of all used data is: Bayerisches Landesamt für Umwelt, www.lfu.bayern.de (Published under *Licence CC BY 4.0*).
+Source of all used raw data is: Bayerisches Landesamt für Umwelt, www.lfu.bayern.de (Published under *Licence CC BY 4.0*).

 ## Structure of research compendium